jebulger/social-network-api/README.md

         - Create new user: http://localhost:3001/api/users
             - Passing in the json body containing username and email
         - Update existing user: http://localhost:3001/api/users/USERID
-            - Passing in a json body containing new username
+            - Passing in a json body containing the new username
         - Delete an existing user: http://localhost:3001/api/users/USERID
     - Reactions:
         - Create a reaction to a thought: http://localhost:3001/api/thoughts/THOUGHTID/reactions